pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 To eliminate this problem, you can use immutable infrastructure practices.
 Ensure that the AMI used by the auto-scaling group is updated to match the latest deployment code before the scaling event occurs.
 You can achieve this by integrating your CI/CD pipeline to trigger AMI updates as part of the deployment process.
 This way, new instances launched by auto-scaling will always use the updated AMI.
 What is called Fargate service in AWS?
 AWS Fargate is a serverless compute engine for containers that works with Amazon ECS and EKS.
 It allows you to run containers without managing the underlying infrastructure, simplifying scaling and reducing operational overhead.

+How did you grant permissions for Lambda functions to access resources?
+I granted permissions using AWS IAM roles.
+The Lambda function assumes an IAM role with the necessary policies to access

+Can you compare NLB (Network Load Balancer) and ALB (Application Load Balancer)?
+NLB (Network Load Balancer): Operates at the transport layer (Layer 4), handling TCP and UDP traffic.
+It is designed for high performance and can handle millions of requests per second with low latency.
+ALB (Application Load Balancer): Operates at the application layer (Layer 7), handling HTTP and HTTPS traffic.
+It supports advanced routing, SSL termination, and application-aware load balancing.resources like S3 buckets, DynamoDB tables, or other AWS services.

+On AWS, suppose you have deployed an application on EC2.
+It has to access files from an S3 bucket, but it is not able to access it.
+How will you troubleshoot it?
+"I’d check the IAM role attached to the EC2 instance to ensure it has the correct permissions for S3 access.
+I’d also verify the S3 bucket policy and any network-related issues, such as VPC configurations."
+On AWS, have you worked with ElastiCache or Kafka?
+"I’ve worked with AWS ElastiCache to set up and manage caching solutions with Redis or Memcached.
+I have experience with Apache Kafka for streaming data and real-time analytics."
+Suppose your EC2 server has become slow.
+How will you troubleshoot it?
+"I would start by checking system metrics like CPU, memory, and disk I/O using tools like top, htop, and iostat.
+I’d also review application logs and performance metrics from CloudWatch."